ALF (TV series): Production

-The series was videotaped at Century Studios, 8660 Hayden Place in Culver City California.

 Producer Bernie Brillstein was approached to see Fusco's audition with a puppet character but was initially uninterested, having managed Jim Henson for years and regarding Henson as the best puppeteer in showbiz.
 However, Fusco's brief performance as ALF won over Brillstein, who thought the character was hilarious and strong enough to be the focus of a series.

 Fusco co-produced the series with Tom Patchett.
 Patchett also co-created, wrote, and directed the series.
 The series was first syndicated by Warner Bros.
 Television and Lorimar-Telepictures.
-The US syndication rights were eventually passed over to Debmar-Mercury when its parent company, Lionsgate, owned home video rights.
-Now Shout!
-Factory controls all distribution rights to the series.
+The U.S. syndication rights were passed over to Debmar-Mercury when its parent company, Lionsgate, owned home video rights.
+Shout!
+Factory assumed distribution rights to the series in February 2022.